 - 3. For the third and subsequent violations, the principal or designee shall/may: - a.
 Notify parents; - b.
 Suspend the student out of school for up to 10 days - c.
-Meet with the student and parent to address future school and student needs. - \$100 fee paid to the office - 4.
-If the student desires to return to school after suspension, he/she must show evidence of having completed the administration, staff, and/or law-enforcement authorities, and subsequent juvenile court action may be taken.
+Meet with the student and parent to address future school and student needs.

+\$100 fee paid to the office

+4. If the student desires to return to school after suspension, he/she must show evidence of having completed the Tobacco Cessation Program and is in acceptable standing with the school administration.
+Whenever students are found guilty of tobacco use, possession, or selling or distributing tobacco/tobacco products, they shall be issued a citation by the school administration, staff, and/or lawenforcement authorities, and subsequent juvenile court action may be taken.
 The student shall also be subjected to discipline action independent of any court action and referred to the Tobacco Cessation Program.
 The word tobacco shall include cigarettes, cigars, pipes, smokeless, or other tobacco products in any form.